AdobeDocs/pass.en/help/authentication/tve-dashboard-channels.md

 # Channels {#channels}

-The Channels section of the TVE Dashboard allows you to access and manage settings for channels associated with a specific programmer.
+The Channels section of the TVE Dashboard allows you to view and manage settings for channels associated with a specific programmer.
 You can also [add a new channel](#add-new-channel).

-The **Channels** section under **Configurations** in the left panel displays a list of linked channels with key details that include:
+The **Channels** tab in the left panel displays a list of linked channels with key details that include:

 * **Display name**: The brand name of the channel used for commercial purposes.
 * **Channel Id**: A unique identifier, also referred to as *requestor Id*.